openpnp/openpnp/Linear-Transformed-Axes.md

 Finally, an **Offset** is added.

-If this is a compensation transformation, i.e. repairing a mechanical imperfection rather than applying a genuinely wanted transformation, you can tell OpenPnP so, by switching on **Compensation?**.
-The switch can help it with certain optimizations and for proper simulation.
+**Compensation?** tells OpenPnP if this is a compensation transformation i.e. repairing a mechanical imperfection rather than applying a genuinely wanted transformation.
+The switch can help OpenPnP with certain optimizations and for proper simulation.

-### Use Case : Non-Squareness Compensation
+## Use Case : Non-Squareness Compensation

 No mechanical machine is _ever_ perfectly square.
 Many times this is irrelevant for the application at hand.
 However, inexpensive (DIY) machines are prone to exhibit some noticeable non-squareness that may matter for Pick&Place accuracy.
 So instead of buying much more expensive hardware, let's use a piece of clever software and some brains to compensate.
 The following illustration shows the problem and steps to solve it: